|Oracle® Enterprise Manager Cloud Control Extensibility Programmer's Guide

 For information about defining compliance standard rules and examples of compliance standard rules, see the Oracle Enterprise Manager Cloud Control Extensibility Programmer's Reference.

-If compliance standards are structured in a granular way so that they can map to existing and future compliance frameworks, then violations in a rule can be rolled up to impact the score of the compliance framework correctly.
+If compliance standards are structured in a granular way so that they can map to existing and future compliance frameworks, then violations in a rule can be rolled up to impact the score of the compliance framework properly.

 Compliance standards are evaluated on targets.
 Evaluation results of the compliance framework, compliance standards and target levels are available to the end user from the Enterprise Manager UI.